-Tuition for the course is $990 (Payment plans are available).
 LGTC 5010 is worth 2 graduate credits.
+It is an elective.
+Completion of this course counts towards the 12-credit graduate certificate in Language Teaching with Technology.
 Upon completion of the course, you will be able to download a transcript showing that you have completed the course.

 You will need a reliable Internet connection and a recent computer (desktop or laptop, not a tablet) with a functional sound card and webcam.